• HOME

 Winter Activities vs. Summer Activities

-Golfing, rock climbing, fishing, whitewater rafting, kayaking, and even skydiving are all ways to get out into the Great Outdoors in and around Whitefish, depending on weather and your personal thirst for and/or comfort level with adventure.
+Golfing, rock climbing, fishing, whitewater rafting, kayaking, and even skydiving are all ways to get out into the Great Outdoors in and around Whitefish, depending on the weather and your personal thirst for and/or comfort level with adventure.

 Side note: if it’s raining, or you don’t want to be outside, check out the Whitefish Theatre Company.
 They put on excellent productions!